Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Travel by Car

-Both Trondheim and Bodo have international airports but there are more flight options if you first fly into Norway’s capital, Oslo.
+Both Trondheim and Bodo have international airports, but if you first fly into Norway’s capital, Oslo, you have more flight options.

 Travel by Campervan or Motorhome

-Norway is perfect for motorhoming and many Norwegians travel this way.
-There’s no need to be concerned about booking accommodation when you have your own house on wheels with you.
+Norway is perfect for motorhoming, and many Norwegians travel this way.
+There’s no need to worry about booking accommodation when you have your own house on wheels.

 Travel by Train

 Enjoy a 10-hour train trip between Trondheim and Bodo.
-Select either a day or night train journeying the 729 km leaving you to just sit and back and absorb all that beauty.
+Select either a day or night train to journey the 729 km, leaving you to just sit back and absorb all that beauty.

-The night trains offer 2-berth sleeper cabins which include high-quality mattresses, quilts, and pillows and if your trip is in winter, then you may even get to see the mesmerising Northern Lights.
+The night trains offer 2-berth sleeper cabins, which include high-quality mattresses, quilts, and pillows, and if your trip is in winter, you may even get to see the mesmerising Northern Lights.

 The day train passes some of the best scenery in Nordland, Norway.
 You can book tickets from Scandinavian Rail